dair-ai/nlp_paper_summaries/README.md

 This [video 📹](https://youtu.be/sgh7jJjQjOo) demonstrates how to add an entry to any of the folders in this repository.

+This next [video 📹](https://youtu.be/OGCm7RyrZzk) demonstrates how to add a summary or TL;DR in the form of a pull request to the repo.

 If you are facing any issues submitting your PR, just send me an email at ellfae@gmail.com or [DM me on Twitter](https://twitter.com/omarsar0).

 ## Table of Contents